niewiemczego/bingx-headers-generator/README.md

+# THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY!

+Please keep in mind that I do **NOT** encourage breaking any sort of security on websites.
+In addition, the project will not be updated in case of security changes by BingX

 # bingx-headers-generator

-BingX Headers Generator is an python library which generates for you all required headers to make requests to BingX non-public API endpoints
+BingX Headers Generator is an python library which generates for you all required headers to make requests to BingX API endpoints

 # Installation